 He is an epidemiologist and studies adolescent health from the global to the local level.
 He led two ground-breaking series for the Lancet on Adolescent Health as well as sentinel papers describing the health of the world's adolescents and young adults.
-He is Chair of a new Lancet Commission in Adolescent Health and Well-being.
+He was Chair of a new Lancet Commission in Adolescent Health and Well-being.
 He has consulted and advised widely in the UN system including with WHO around child and adolescent health, mental health and nutrition, with UNICEF, UNDESA, UNAIDS, the World Bank and with UNFPA.
 He has also advised widely internationally on health information systems, epidemiological studies and prevention projects focussed on the adolescent years.

 In Australia his group is leading a range of studies through the Murdoch Childrens Research Institute and Melbourne's Centre for Adolescent Health to understand the forces shaping adolescent health and development as well as the consequences of adolescence for later life health and that of the next generation.
 These studies include the Victorian Adolescent Health Cohort Study (2000 Stories) as twenty year cohort examining the onset of health risks for physical and emotional health in the adolescent years, the emergence of mental health and substance use problems in young adulthood, sexual health risks and longer term health risks related to obesity, diet and physical activity.
 Hi group has gone on to examine the transitions of these 'teenagers of the nineties' through education, leaving home, into the workforce, forming their own families and becoming parents.
 This has become the Victorian Intergenerational Health Study.